-The time period that the list may remain in effect may not be longer than 18 months after the list is made available to the public as provided for below.
-The minimum criteria for prequalification shall include the prequalification requirements unique to the procurement, may include performance rating criteria; and may not be so restrictive that the criteria unreasonably limit competition.
-Before making the final list of prequalified vendors, the District may request additional information to clarify responses made to the request for qualifications.
+The criteria for prequalification shall include the prequalification requirements unique to the procurement, may include performance rating criteria; and may not be so restrictive that the criteria unreasonably limit competition.
+Before making the final list of prequalified vendors, the District may request additional information to clarify responses made to the request for statement of qualifications.

-A potential vendor shall be included on the list of prequalified potential vendors if the vendor submits a timely, responsive response to the request for qualifications; and meets the minimum criteria for qualification.
-If a request for qualifications will result in only one vendor being placed on the list of prequalified potential vendors, then the District shall cancel the request for qualifications and the list may not be used.
+A potential vendor shall be included on the list of prequalified potential vendors if the vendor submits a timely, responsive response to the request for statement of qualifications and meets the criteria for qualification.
+If a request for statement of qualifications will result in only one potential vendor being placed on the list of prequalified potential vendors, then the District shall cancel the request for statement of qualifications and the list may not be used.

-Before making the list of prequalified potential vendors available to the public, the District shall provide to each potential vendor who provided information in response to the request, but who did not meet the minimum qualifications, a written statement describing why the potential vendor did not meet the criteria for inclusion on the list.
-Within 30 days after the deadline for responding to the request for qualifications, the District shall make the list of prequalified potential vendors available to the public.
+Before making the list of prequalified potential vendors available to the public, the District shall provide to each potential vendor who provided information in response to the request, but who did not meet the minimum qualifications, a written justification statement describing why the potential vendor did not meet the criteria for inclusion on the list.
+The District shall make the list of prequalified potential vendors available to the public within 30 days of (a) completing the evaluation process, for a closed-ended prequalification process, or (b) updating the list of prequalified potential vendors, for an open-ended prequalification process.